OHIF/static-wado-java/README.md

 ## Converting a set of files and serving them locally
 Add build/install/StaticWado/bin to your path.
-For DICOM files located in /dicom/study1 and /dicom/study2, with the output directory /dicomweb, and covnerting images to JPEG-LS, run:
+For DICOM files located in /dicom/study1 and /dicom/study2, with the output directory ~/dicomweb the following command can be run:

-StaticWado -d /dicomweb -contentType jls /dicom/study1 /dicom/study2
+StaticWado /dicom/study1 /dicom/study2

 ## Serving up a local filesystem as DICOMweb
 Assuming you have the JavaScript npm manager installed, change your directory to the DICOMweb output directory, and run:

+cd ~/dicomweb
 npx http-server -p 5000 --cors -g

+There is also a custom web server supporting STOW and serving the right content types being developed.

 ## Accessing your local filesystem in OHIF
 Use the pre-configured local_static.js file, and then run: